 Tessa Thompson and Ruth Negga stand on two sides of the color line in the delicate Passing: Sundance review

-Soon Clare is a fixture at the Redfields' home, and though Holland's Brian claims not to care for her kind of fair-skinned beauty, Rene is increasingly disturbed by the lines her friend seems to cross not just willfully but recklessly, and the way she seems to draw everyone to her.
-Jealousy can be a thankless role to play, and one that's hard to convey in a way that doesn't feel merely paranoid or petty; Thompson's mode for much of the film is to face it all with a sort of strangled civility, but she's fiercely compelling in the moments when her unfiltered self emerges.
+Soon Clare is a fixture at the Redfields' home, and though Holland's Brian claims not to care for her kind of fair-skinned beauty, Rene is increasingly disturbed by the lines her friend seems to cross not just willfully but recklessly, and the easy way she draws everyone to her.
+Jealousy can be a thankless role to play, and one that's hard to convey in a way that doesn't feel paranoid or petty; Thompson's mode for much of the film is to face it all with a sort of strangled civility, but she's fiercely compelling in the moments when her unfiltered self emerges.

 Hall, who also wrote the screen adaptation, gives the movie a kind of hushed minor-key dreaminess, accompanied by musician Devanté Hyne's evocative piano score.
 Though her approach can also feel too tastefully ethereal — all the things these characters can't talk about wrapped up in face-framing closeups and bias-cut silk.
 Passing is Rene's story to tell, so we tend to see Clare almost entirely from her point of view, which is always at some kind of remove.
 Still, Negga infuses her with a kind of bright charisma undercut by sadness and some not-small amount of fury; she's lovely to watch, even as her inner world remains almost entirely a mystery.
 Grade: B